-5. Two-Seal Packing Box Assembly
+3. Double-Seal Packing Box Assembly

 - a.
-Install the inner retainer ring of the lower packing. - b.
-Install the packing rings, spring, washers, and the second retainer ring.
-To ease installation on the second retainer ring, use a screwdriver handle and press on the last washer to compress the seal spring slightly.

-- c.
-Insert the oil deflector ring through the top of the packing box, flat side down, into the cavity between the upper and lower packing.
-The oil deflector ring will be positioned between the two sets of packing. - d.
-Install the upper packing set starting with the inner retainer ring.
+See "Seal Arrangements" (Fig. 6 & 7) for the proper location and orientation of the packing components.
+Install the first retainer ring (start with the inner ring on two seal packing boxes), then install the packing rings, spring, washers, and the second retainer ring.
+Note: To ease installation on the second retainer ring, use a screwdriver handle and press on the last washer to compress the seal spring slightly. - b.
+Two seal packing boxes only Insert the oil deflector ring through the top of the packing box, flat side down, into the cavity between the upper and lower packing.
+NOTE: The oil deflector ring will be positioned between the two sets of packing.
+Install the second set of packing per step b.

-6. Packing Break-in
+4. Packing Break-in